 But mirror-repair is Jesus’s specialty, and for those whose sins are nailed to the cross and whose accounts have been wiped clean by the justifying work of the Son of God, our mirrors are made as new.
 As image-bearers, our lives can reflect what God is like to a watching world.
 Jesus is meant to be the center of our lives—the image that others see when they look at us.
 We’re not made to live for ourselves; we are made to reflect the Creator and to divert all attention back to him.

-In a recent article for the Children Desiring God blog, “Leading Them to God-Esteem,” Jill Nelson addresses the phenomenon of the Self-Esteem mantra:
+In an article for the Children Desiring God blog, “Leading Them to God-Esteem,” Jill Nelson addresses the phenomenon of the Self-Esteem mantra:

 [S]o often, secular educational philosophy tends to push us in the direction of encouraging higher self-esteem as we teach and interact with children.
 To that end, important biblical truths become skewed as they put the emphasis in the wrong place . . .